hund030/TeamsFx_Wiki_review/How-to-integrate-Azure-Functions-with-your-Teams-app.md

       ```

-1. Add NPM scripts for the function app start.
+1. Add NPM scripts to `./api/package.json` for the function app start.
 It is recommended to leverage [env-cmd](https://www.npmjs.com/package/env-cmd) to using the environment from the env file.

       ```json
       "scripts": {